Magnetic interactions and excitations in SrMnSb$_2$: Computational and experimental methods

 Here, $\bfm_i=2\bfS_i$ is the magnetic moment (with sign) on site $i$.
 A positive (negative) $J_{ij}^\text{N}$ indicates AFM (FM) coupling.
 In contrast to $J_{ij}^\text{N}$, $J_{ij}^e$ is defined with respect to the given spin configuration, and a positive (negative) $J_{ij}^e$ indicates that the given ordering of the corresponding pair is stable (frustrated).
-All $J_{ij}$ discussed hereafter, unless specified, refer to $J_{ij}^\text{N}$.
+The critical temperatures, Curie temperature for FM materials or N\'{e}el temperature for AFM materials, can be estimated within the mean-field approximation as $T_\text{C}=\frac{2}{3}J_0^e$, where $J_0^e=\sum_{i} J^{e}_{0i}$.
+However, the mean-field approximation tends to overstate the critical temperature, especially in quasi-2D magnetic structures with very weak interlayer coupling.
+All $J_{ij}$ discussed hereafter, unless specified otherwise, refer to $J_{ij}^\text{N}$.

-With the $\abinitio$ exchange parameters obtained, the spin wave spectra can be calculated by solving the equation of motion method or through the bosonization of the spin Hamiltonian with Holstein-Primakoff~\cite{holstein1940pr} or other transformations that typically retain the two-boson terms in LSWT~\cite{toth2015jpcm}.
+With the $\abinitio$ exchange parameters obtained, the SW spectra can be calculated by solving the equation of motion method or through the bosonization of the spin Hamiltonian with Holstein-Primakoff~\cite{holstein1940pr} or other transformations that typically retain the two-boson terms in LSWT~\cite{toth2015jpcm}.
 In the latter approach, higher-order four-boson terms can be included~\cite{mkhitaryan2021prb} to account for magnon-magnon interactions at finite temperatures.
-The N\'{e}el temperature can be estimated, within the mean-field approximation, as $\tn=\frac{2}{3}J_0^e$, where $J_0^e=\sum_{i} J^{e}_{0i}$.
-The mean-field approximation tends to overstate the critical temperature, especially in quasi-2D magnetic structures with very weak interlayer coupling.